🔥 Learning Go? Don't miss my ebook A book about Go, a journey towards learning the Go programming language

 The zero value of a pointer is

 nil.
-This means that a nil pointer is still possible, but this causes less issues than in other languages (C, Java, C++) because there are less types masked as pointers, and less other nils laying around.
+This means that a nil pointer is still possible, but this causes fewer issues than in other languages (C, Java, C++) because there are less types masked as pointers, and less other nils laying around.
 For example, strings in C are pointers.
 In Go, they are a type.

 nil is not a common return for functions, like in single return value languages — error checking is more organized, and